asmeurer/blog/posts/playing-with-swift-and-spritekit.md

-I've always wanted to learn how to write native apps for iOS and the Mac as long as either as existed.
+I've always wanted to learn how to write native apps for iOS and the Mac as long as either has existed.
 However, the barrier of entry has always been too high, given that I only ever had time to play with them as a hobby.
 The Objective-C programming language is a bit complicated to learn, especially alongside all the memory management that you have to do (and it doesn't help